 Practice makes perfect

 During engineering, you’ll be required to take the Fundamentals of Engineering (FE) exam.
-This exam is your first step in the process to becoming a professional licensed engineer (P.E.).
+This exam is your first step in the process of becoming a professional licensed engineer (P.E.).
 On top of this, it’s likely you’ll take the SAT or ACT as part of some colleges’ requirements for application.
-It’s better to take either exam as early as you can, so by the time you’re in senior year, you would had enough trial runs to achieve a high score.
+It’s better to take either exam as early as you can, so by the time you’re in senior year, you would have enough trial runs to achieve a high score.
 And when the FE exam comes around, you would be well-prepared because you’re familiar with testing.

 Be resourceful and independent

 Engineering programs are known to be rigorous and the course load often gets quite overwhelming.
 The sooner you learn how to be resourceful and study independently the better.
 In fact, the most successful students are those who reach out for 1-on-1 help from time to time.
-Don’t ever hesitate or feel embarrassed to ask for help from you teacher or reaching out to a tutor outside of class.
+Don’t ever hesitate or feel embarrassed to ask for help from your teacher or reach out to a tutor outside of class.
 They’re happy to help and you’ll be glad that you’re getting comfortable with asking for help!

 Learning to teach, teaching to learn

 While being independent is helpful, from time to time, being able to work with classmates is more effective because it’s a good way to solve a problem from a different viewpoint.
 On top of that, working with others, you certainly have to explain the concepts you’re trying to learn, and hence it’s an opportunity to test yourself to see if you truly understand the material.
 Being able to clearly and effectively communicate complex ideas is not only essential when you’re working on a school group project, but is also important in the workplace, as an engineer’s work environment will include a lot of communication than simply technical work.